 Houston's extensive freeway system is shaped much like a wagon wheel and is dispersed across the city's sprawl.
 Two concentric rings circle the city—Loop 610 and Beltway 8 (Sam Houston Tollway).
-Highway 6 makes a half-circle farther west.
-Interstate 10 runs east-west and cuts the city in half, and I-45 and U.S. Highway 59 intersect each other in the center, like wheel spokes, and run more or less north-south.
+Farther west, Highway 6 makes a half-circle, and beyond, Highway 99 circles from the far southwest to the northeast.
+Interstate 10 runs east-west and cuts the city in half, and I-45 and U.S. I-69/Highway 59 intersect each other in the center, like wheel spokes, and run more or less north-south.
 The Hardy Toll Road also runs north and is the fastest route to the Bush Intercontinental Airport from downtown.
-State Highway 290 goes only northwest, and State Highway 288 goes only through the southwest area.
+State Highway 290 goes only northwest, and State Highway 288 shoots directly south of the city.
 The latter is the main route to the Texas Medical Center.
-Areas outside Loop 610 are considered suburban.
-Mass transit is problematic—except in the downtown core along the 7.5-mi/12-km METRORail line—and it is essential to have a car and a good map or GPS to get around the city.

 Just outside the loop to the west are the Galleria and Post Oak areas, renowned centers for shopping and international commerce.
 Southwest of downtown, on the southern perimeter of the loop, is NRG Park, which includes NRG Stadium and the now abandoned Astrodome.
 Between the loop and Beltway 8, south of downtown, is William P. Hobby Airport.
 Outside Beltway 8 to the north is George Bush Intercontinental Airport.